Egbert-Azure/GenieIIIs/How to article/Virtual GenieIIIs/Test Setup.md

 JenGun edited this message 1 times, last: 9 hours ago.
 >Result:
 copy to d: works, back to c: doesn't.
-Looks like WD controler limitations due the fact `maxdive` is `3` in `driver.mac`
+Looks like WD controler limitations due the fact `maxdrive` is `3` in `driver.mac`